DerekCresswell/GameDesign11/4 Platformer/5 ParallaxEffect.md

 }
 ```

-Now if you go back to your game and attach this to the furthest back backgroud object.
+Now if you go back to your game and attach this to the furthest back background object.
 You will see this now move opposite to the player.
 This is most of the way to what we want.\
 Next thing is to make this move at a slower speed.\
-This can be acheived with a simple multiplication.
+This can be achieved with a simple multiplication.
 Add a public `float` called "relativeSpeed" and then multiply our x position by that.

 ```csharp
 public float relativeSpeed;